Qihuiwang3/JID-4121-LMCFilm/docs/installation.md

 npm i
 ```

-## Download instructions(We didn't deploy our app yet, so right now need to clone from github, please follow the Installation of actual application below to download instructions)
+## Download Instructions

+### Our application has not been deployed yet.
+To use it, you will need to clone the repository from GitHub.
+Please follow the installation instructions provided below to set up the application.

-## Installation of actual application:
+## Installation of Actual Application:

-### 1. Clone repo
+### 1. Clone repo on your terminal
 ```
 git clone https://github.com/Qihuiwang3/JID-4121-LMCFilm.git
 ```

-## Run instructions:
+## Run Instructions:

 ### 1. Generate a Secure JWT Secret:
 You need a secure JWT_SECRET for authentication.
 Use the following command to generate a random 256-byte base64 string: